Amberleigh West Flaunts Underboob In Tiny Blue Bikini In Striking New Instagram Pic

 Amberleigh West has been treating her Instagram fans to new posts of herself enjoying scenic landscapes since a couple of days ago.
-And in her newest share, she struck a dynamic pose in a tiny blue bikini that left her underboob on show.
+And in her newest share from today, she struck a dynamic pose in a tiny blue bikini that left her underboob on show.
 The photo appears to be from a professional photo shoot that she worked on for Quay Australia, a sunglasses brand.

 In the image, Amberleigh stood with her left hip popped and her right foot propped out in front of her.
 She was photographed pulling on her ponytail with both of her hands, and her left arm was almost raised at a 180-degree angle.
 The model left her right elbow out to the side and gazed directly at the camera.